 Mark has been a fixture of dedication and patience for the duration of his 31 years of service at Holmes-Watkins Funeral Home.
 A graduate of the New England Institute of Applied Arts and Sciences, Mark has guided the family funeral home for 29 years as an officer and prides himself on making compassion and understanding arrangements the Holmes way of making the death of a loved one a little easier to navigate for each family he serves.
 Along with his decades of leadership in the funeral home, he maintains an active community life with his involvement with the B.P.O.E., NFDA, CFDA, the Greater Enfield Golf League and formerly the Manchester/Vernon Jaycees.
 Mark is also a parishioner of St. Teresa of Calcutta Parish - St. Bartholomew Church.
 Among Mark’s greatest gifts to our professional family is having his son, Nathan, become the 4th generation of the Holmes family to continue their legacy in the profession.

-Nathan has been with the Holmes-Watkins Funeral home for 8 years.
+Nathan has been with the Holmes-Watkins Funeral home for almost a decade.
 He is a recent graduate of Lincoln College of New England and also holds a Bachelor of Science in Business Administration from Eastern Connecticut State University.
 He discovered his passion for the funeral industry while working alongside his father and uncles during his summer and winter breaks from ECSU.
 His gentle presence, coupled with strong listening skills, makes him an invaluable asset to families and he strives to create a service or celebration that best fits their needs.
 When Nathan is not at work, he enjoys spending time with his family and friends.
 Nathan is a member of the NFDA, CFDA and is a parishioner of St. Teresa of Calcutta Parish - St. Bartholomew Church.
 His greatest honor is to be able to carry on the Holmes name in Manchester and continue his great-grandfather’s legacy as a 4th generation funeral director.

 Howard is a lifelong Manchester resident and a graduate of American Academy McAllister Institute of Mortuary Science in New York City, Class of 1970.
 He became a fully licensed funeral director/embalmer in 1972.
 He is a lifelong parishioner of St. Bridget R.C.
 Church and has three children and four grandchildren.
 Howard was predeceased by his wife Sandi.